bhuisgen/blog-server/README.md

 ## Running

-You need to initialize your blog instance before adding any content :
+You need to initialize your blog instance before adding any content:

 	$ node bin/shell init